amishasao/website/README.md

 # About

 Hi!
-Thank you for taking the time to look at this repo:D If you do choose to use this website template, please attribute me by linking back to this GitHub repo.
+Thank you for taking the time to look at this repo!
+If you do choose to use this website template, please attribute me by linking back to this GitHub repo.

 # Portfolio [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fdillionverma%2Fportfolio)